zsiegel92/Python_Tutoring/Lessons/Lesson_12_Challenges_2/Python12.md

 	<iframe height="400px" width="100%" src="https://repl.it/@ZSiegel/Dicegameadvanced?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-	For the snippet on repl.it or save your work in a file `dice_game_advanced.py`.
+	Fork the snippet on repl.it or save your work in a file `dice_game_advanced.py`.

-2. **Avoid forbidden choices.** You go to the movies with your friends Daniel and Sarah.
+4. **Avoid forbidden choices.** You go to the movies with your friends Daniel and Sarah.
 There are 5 movies playing: 'Black Panther', 'Peter Rabbit', 'Jumanji', 'The Post', and 'The Shape of Water'.

 	You want to see 'Black Panther', but Daniel wants to see 'Peter Rabbit', and Sarah wants to see 'Jumanji'.